Devashish-Sonawane/Big-Foot/README.md

 ```
 Note: it is important to incude the csv filename (e.g. jaccard.csv) in the 6th line of the clusterization.py script.

-Html file is transferred from extra-credit to the working directory for creating the template for the vusualization
+Html file is transferred from extra-credit to the working directory for creating the template for the visualization

 ```shell
 cp script/extra-credit/chord.html .